drohmer/CSE104/A_html_css/02_css_basic/readme.md

 ## CSS Structure

-CSS documents is organized as follow
+CSS documents are organized as follows

 ```css
 selector {